github-ec/PARA-METER-3.0/README.md

 It may be helpful to clear the SD Card before uploading the folders with V3.0 compatible sound files to avoid conflicts.

+# Updates:

+V3.01 dated 2026/03/13
+* para-meter_V3_ESP.ino: Removed remains from earlier versions
+* WordPlayer.h: Changes to the WordPlayer init() function to achiev a stabel initialization with more than 3000 files/folders